 Nothing makes a heroic leader seem a little less heroic than if he or she seems to want constant credit for his or her actions.
 True heroism can amaze us, but it also often contains a component of modesty.

-Example: Sgt.
-Santiago Erevia received the Medal of Honor earlier this year as a result of his heroism in Vietnam in 1969.
-During 32 years after he left the military, however, while he carried mail for the U.S. Postal Service, he never talked much about his military service--despite the fact that he'd already been awarded the Distinguished Service Cross, the military's second-highest honor.
+Example: Army Sergeant Santiago Erevia received the Medal of Honor earlier this year as a result of his heroism in Vietnam in 1969.
+For 32 years after he left the military, however, while he carried mail for the U.S. Postal Service, he never talked much about his military service--despite the fact that he'd already been awarded the Distinguished Service Cross, the military's second-highest honor.

 "I didn't give it too much thought," Erevia said.
 "You know, you go from day-to-day, do what you're told."